Department Office: Titan House

 Cross Country is a Cal State Fullerton program with a successful tradition.
 Mark Covert was the NCAA College Division individual champion in 1970 when the Titans placed second nationally.
 A year later, they won the team championship and in 1972 placed third.
 The Titans annually honor Covert and his teammates by hosting the Mark Covert Invitational Meet at Carbon Canyon Regional Park over the Labor Day weekend.

 Men’s golf returned to Cal State Fullerton for the 2009-10 academic year with a major financial boost from honorary alumnus Paul Folino.
-The program began competing immediately in the upper echelon of the Big West Conference and won the 2014 Big West Conference Championship.
+The program began competing immediately in the upper echelon of the Big West Conference and won the Big West Conference Championship three times.
 The Titans benefit from a rare on-campus chipping and putting green facility that they share with the women’s team, and play on several popular local courses.
 Their aggressive schedule takes them to some of the nation’s finest links.

 Women’s golf also returned to Cal State Fullerton during the 2009-10 academic year and was an immediate competitor in the Big West Conference.
 Coach Pearl Sinn-Bonanni, a former U.S. Amateur champion and LPGA player, launched the program and by 2014 had the first individual conference champion in the program’s history.
 By 2018, the Titans had their first athlete to advance to the NCAA Individual Championships and their first golfer All-American.
 The women share the on-campus chipping and putting green facility with the men’s team and play on some of the nation’s most challenging courses.

 The Titans have an eight-court facility on campus and are able to play most of their matches at home as they welcome national opponents from the east and north, all looking to play outdoors in mild temperatures in February, March and April.
 The Titans annually open the season with the CSF Intercollegiate Tournament over three days in late October or early November.
-The 2018 season featured the best record in school history at 21-6.
+The Titans have had five consecutive seasons with a winning record.

 Men’s and Women’s Outdoor Track and Field